yoosunu/pusherV2/README.md

+# I updated this app from v1 to v2 according to the change of the JBNU homepaged.

 # pusher => An alarming application for Android.

 A simple application sending push alarm when new notifications added and can save notifications.